 - Free ingredients for Year 7 and 8 Food lessons (making lessons work better/swifter).

 Donations to our Annual Fund are of course optional, but we very much hope we may be able to count on your enthusiasm and support at this time.
-A form is enclosed which can be completed and sent, or left at Reception for the attention of Caroline Gobell, Business Director.
+A form is attached which can be completed and sent, or left at Reception for the attention of Caroline Gobell, Business Director.